kiwigrid/gherkin-testcafe/README.md

   - `rowsHash`: returns an object where each row corresponds to an entry (first column is the key, second column is the value)

 see examples section for an example

-### Cucumber Expressions

-Instead of using regex in your steps, you can use [Cucumber Expressions](https://cucumber.io/docs/cucumber/cucumber-expressions/) to get the parameters in the desired types.

-All the [Cucumber built-in parameter types](https://cucumber.io/docs/cucumber/cucumber-expressions/#parameter-types) are supported by default.

-It's also possible to add custom parameter types by creating a file that exports a `cucumberExpressions.ParameterTypeRegistry`, and passing this file path to the CLI with `--param-type-registry-file` or to the Programming interface with the `parameterTypeRegistryFile` method.

-See the examples section, and refer to the official [Cucumber Expressions](https://cucumber.io/docs/cucumber/cucumber-expressions/) documentation for more details.